palutlan/keyboardwarriors.github.io/_posts/2022-10-15-introducing-lanyon.md

 title: CIS-641 Term Project - iOS Notes App
 ---

 The mobile app we are building is a Note-taking app for iOS.
 We are implementing this app using Swift.
 This app will have the ability to scan documents, images and save them to a note.
 We are going to use a local database to save the notes on the app.
-[Github](https://github.com/palutlan/GVSU-CIS641-KEYBOARDWARRIORS)
+[Github Repo](https://github.com/palutlan/GVSU-CIS641-KEYBOARDWARRIORS)

 ### Team Members and Roles